johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 No information about transactions or bookings.
 Methods of payment, cancellations or refunds, timing of bookings, etc.

-I know nothing about neighborhood features (well, the database doesn't - I live in DC), which could impact the price and popularity of listings.
+I know nothing about neighbourhood features (well, the database doesn't - I live in DC), which could impact the price and popularity of listings.

 ## Functional Requirements